intel/ipu-opi-plugins/docs/ocp-deployment.md

 ## Run IPU Plugin

 ### Build IPU Plugin container image:
-Since ipu-plugin will be running on both workner node host side as well as on ACC we need to build a multi-arch container image for it so that the same image name can used to deploy it on both platform.
+Since ipu-plugin will be running on both workner node host side as well as on ACC we need to build a multi-arch container image for it so that the same image name can used to deploy it on both locations.

-Docker needs to be configure for multi-arch build and correct proxy needs to be set for docker daemon.
+Docker needs to be configured for multi-arch build and correct proxy needs to be set for docker daemon.

 ```
 $ROOT_DIR/ipu-plugin